UW-MLGEO/MLGEO2024_TC_Tracks_Intensity/README.md

 ## Project Objectives

-The objectives of this project is to :
+Tropical Cyclones are natural disaster that cause severe imapcts to coastal communities.
+At the coast these impacts are manifested as extreme rain, wind and storm surge.
+It is important to provide these commuties with accurate storm tracks and intensity (peak winds and minimum sea level pressure) before these storms make landfall.
+With this in mind the objectives of this project are to :
 -   develop a forecast model to predict Tropical Cyclone Tracks up to 24 hr, 48 hrs and 72 hrs ahead.
 -   Forecsat peak wind speeds and minimum sea level pressure up to 24 hr, 48 hrs and 72 hrs ahead.
 -   Detect the occurence of Rapid Intensification